 When it comes to soothing your sad teething child, you want only the best teething products for babies.

-Sometimes, finding the best items can be a challenge if you don’t know what you are looking for—particularly if this is your first time helping a teething baby through this process.
+Sometimes, finding the best items can be challenging if you don’t know what you are looking for—mainly if this is your first time helping a teething baby through this process.

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 There are days (and weeks) when teething can be hard on everyone in the house.
 (If baby seems to be chewing on everything in sight and isn’t sleeping well, she’s PROBABLY teething – rather than going through a sleep regression.)